 Take a look here for more information on how long it takes to complete the NEBOSH General Certificate course.

-There are standard exams held four times a year for the NGC, usually in March, June, September and December.
-To pass your NGC you will need to take 3 exams (NGC1, GC2 and GC3).
+There are standard exams held four times a year for the NEBOSH General Certificate in March, June, September and December.
+To pass your course, you will need to take 3 exams (N/IGC1, GC2 and GC3).

-The NGC1 and GC2 are each assessed by a two-hour written exam, both of which can be taken on the same day if you wish.
-Both exams consist of 10 short answer questions and 1 long answer - NGC1 covers the management of safety, and GC2 covers controlling hazards.
+N/IGC1 and GC2 are each assessed by a two-hour written exam, both of which can be taken on the same day if you wish.
+Both exams consist of 10 short answer questions and 1 long answer - N/IGC1 covers the management of safety, and GC2 covers controlling hazards.
 These exams also need to be booked 8 weeks in advance.

 The GC3 is assessed by a two-hour practical exam at your place of work which needs to be returned to your course provider within 14 days of the exam date.
 This will rely on you completing two activities:

-Take a look at our NGC Exams & Pass Rates blog to find out more about the NEBOSH Certificate exams.
+Take a look at our N/IGC Exams & Pass Rates blog to find out more about the NEBOSH Certificate exams.

 No, once you have successfully passed all 3 units of the qualification it’s yours forever.

-However if you’re hoping to progress onto other NEBOSH qualifications, you’ll need to do so within 5 years or you’ll have to retake Unit NGC1.
+However if you’re hoping to progress onto other NEBOSH qualifications, you’ll need to do so within 5 years or you’ll have to retake Unit N/IGC1.

 The cost of your course can depend on a number of things including the type of course you want to take, the learning method you choose and your course provider.
-Usually, an online NGC in Occupational Health & Safety costs around £450 with classroom learning often being slightly more expensive.
+Usually, an online NEBOSH General Certificate in Occupational Health & Safety costs around £450 with classroom learning often being slightly more expensive.

-Typically the online course price doesn’t include exam fees which can be around a further £200 for the exams.
+Typically the online course price doesn’t include exam fees which can be around a further £200 for the exams depending on your location.
 If you would like to know more about NEBOSH course prices take a look at How Much Does it Cost to Take a NEBOSH General Certificate Course blog.

-There are funding options available for the NEBOSH General Certificate, however access to this funding is dependant on individual circumstances.
+There are funding options available in the UK for the NEBOSH General Certificate, however access to this funding is dependant on individual circumstances.
 For example, NEBOSH have teamed up with the Charities Safety Group to help qualify those who work at charities and voluntary sector groups.

 If you have served in the armed forces, you can also apply for funding through Ministry of Defence Enhanced Learning Credits.
 The amount of assistance received will depend on how long you were in the military for, but you can get up to 80% of your course paid for through Ministry of Defence Enhanced Learning Credits.